 Dream Class: Disney Dream and Disney Fantasy

 Disney Dream and Disney Fantasy offer a larger ship experience while still keeping the Disney family-cruise feel.
-These ships are popular for families who want more spaces, more entertainment, and strong Caribbean or Bahamas-style itineraries.
+These ships are popular for families who want more spaces, strong entertainment, and Bahamas or Caribbean-style itineraries.

 Disney Adventure